Halloween is right around the corner.

 Here are a few that you should check out:

-The cost of making your own cookies, cakes and other sweet food stuffs, rather than purchasing candy at the store, is often much lower – after all, the cost of flour and sugar at your local grocery store isn’t much!
+The cost of making your own cookies, cakes and other sweets, rather than purchasing candy at the store, is often much lower – after all, the cost of flour and sugar at your local grocery store isn’t much!

 You can serve these sweets at a party, if you’re hosting or attending one, or hand them out to trick or treaters.